JoannaCCJH/Surgical-Dataset-AD/README.md

 - `train.py`: This script contains the code for training the autoencoder model.
 - `requirements.txt`: This file lists the Python dependencies required to run the project.

-## 3. Steps
 ## 3. Execution Steps

 Follow these steps to run the anomaly detection:

-1. **Configure the Project**
+1. **Configuration**

-   Begin by setting up the configuration file.
+   Begin by setting up the configuration file `configs/config.yaml`.
 Detailed instructions are provided within the file itself to guide you through this process.

 2. **Generate Reconstructed Images and Compute Metrics**

    Run the following command to generate reconstructed images and compute metrics.
+The metrics result will be automatically saved.
 If you have set `save_image: True` in the configuration file, the reconstructed images will be saved in the `output/reconstructed_images/` directory:

    ```bash
    python run_reconstruct.py